Oven Roasted Beets

 Ingredients in Oven Roasted Beets

-• Olive oil – I like using extra virgin olive oil because it’s light and doesn’t cover up the natural flavors of the beets.
+• Olive oil: I like using extra virgin olive oil because it’s light and doesn’t cover up the natural flavors of the beets.
 You can use avocado oil as well.

 Red Beets vs Golden Beets

 Both red and golden beets are high in nutritional value, in fact, their nutritional content is almost identical.
 In my opinion, red beets taste more earthy and have a stronger flavor.
 Golden beets are slightly more sweet and mild tasting.
-If you are new to eating beets, I would opt for the golden beet since it doesn’t have quite as strong of a flavor.
+If you are new to eating beets, I would opt for the golden beet since it doesn’t have quite as strong of an earthy flavor.

 Red and golden beets on a cutting board with the tops cut off.

 Beets can either be roasted or boiled before serving.
 Roasting beets preserves nutrients of the beet more than boiling.
 Because of this, the beet may have a stronger taste.
-I prefer roasting to boiling because I enjoy the flavor and the brighter color that comes from roasting.
+I prefer roasting to boiling because I enjoy the brighter flavor and color that comes from roasting.
 Boiled beets can be done quickly (in about 45 minutes) but the flavor just isn’t quite the same.

 Where to Find Fresh Beets